Documentation Index

 CI/CD Pipeline

-Fast feedback with fresh data:- Automated testing
+Fast feedback with fresh data:

 - PR checks